Selflove/Wellness

 If you’re having trouble staying focused, it’s time to take a different approach.
 Why not shift your perspective and focus on one thing at a time?
 Most of us have spent our entire lives multitasking, switching from task to task throughout our day.
 It has become such an accepted part of life that we rarely question it.

+However, research has found that multitasking hurts productivity which isn’t a surprise if you think about it.
 To avoid procrastination in the workplace, make sure you are focused on one task at a time before moving on to the next.
 You will not only be able to accomplish more in less time, but you will also avoid being overwhelmed with information overload.

 Procrastination is the theif of time